SilentStrikeLab/silentstrikelab.github.io/_posts/2025-09-15-Advanced-Evasion-in-Rust-ArtifactKit.md

 > **Ethical scope**: This article is written for blue teams, incident responders, and security researchers.
 It explains evasion tradecraft at a **conceptual** level to strengthen defenses.
 All code fragments are **non‑executable pseudocode**; there are no operational instructions or runnable artifacts.

-> **Source code of the ArtifactKit**: You can find the src code of our project on our GitHub HERE.
+> **Source code of the ArtifactKit**: You can find the src code of our project on our GitHub [Check Here](https://github.com/SilentStrikeLab/Rust-Cobalt-Strike-Artifact-Kit/).

 ## Abstract